tongxuluo/prts/README.md

 ## TODO
 - [x] Open source our code.
-- [ ] Open source our last checkpoints of main experiments.
+- [ ] Open source our last checkpoints of main experiments -- 2024.5.29 .
-- [ ] Open source our last checkpoints of Ablations.
+- [ ] Open source our last checkpoints of Ablations -- 2024.6.1 .
-- [ ] Refactor our code to make it more concise.
+- [ ] Refactor our code to make it more concise -- 2024.7 .

 ## Acknowledgement